- Latin America

 - Video Library

-Can I teach English online if I am a non-native speaker?
+Can I teach English online if I am a non-native English speaker?

 Yes, you can.
-There are several companies that hire non-native speakers to teach English online.
-Here are 7 that allow you to do so:
+There are several companies that hire fluent, non-native English speakers to teach English online.
+Here are 6 that will allow you to do so:

 Table of Contents:

-Please note, other than First Future, Preply, and 9ichat, International TEFL Academy does not have affiliations with any of these companies nor have we vetted them for legitimacy and quality.
+Please note, other than Preply, International TEFL Academy does not have affiliations with any of these companies nor have we vetted them for legitimacy and quality.

 Fluentbe is an online language school.
 Their classes take place online 1-to-1 or in groups of up to four students using webcams and applications similar to Skype.